nicktang0307/internship-ai-job-search-agent/README.md

 ## Known issues (aka the honesty section)

 - Finding emails is hit-or-miss.
 No public email = it tells me to find it myself.
 - Sometimes a fake placeholder email like `john.doe@` sneaks past.
-Rude.
 - The name-deduplication could in theory merge two different companies with similar names.
-Hasn't bitten me yet.
-Yet.
-- All this JSON juggling is getting silly — might move it to a proper SQLite database one day.
+- All this JSON juggling is getting long — might move it to a proper SQLite database one day.
 - Want to add follow-up reminders for companies that ghost me.

 ## Why I bothered